Minimal Weierstrass models and regular models of hyperelliptic curves

 Conversely, suppose that $W_k$ is reduced and $\delta(p_0)=3$ for some $p_0\in W_k$.
-Then by Lemma~\ref{lem:d0}(4), there are at most two singular points on $W_k$ and they all have $\delta\le 3$.
-The proposition then follows from Corollary~\ref{cor:g2desing}. \end{proof}
+Then by Lemma~\ref{lem:d0}(4), there are at most two singular points (including $p_0$) on $W_k$ and they all have $\delta\le 3$.
+The proposition then follows from Corollary~\ref{cor:g2desing}.